TheGuardianWolf/tellmefacts/client/docs/index.rst

 file.

 When the configuration is ready, start the tests with an additional :code:`--dummybot` flag.
-The servers will be sent HEAD requests to verify that they are actually online, before tests begin.
+The servers will be sent HTTP HEAD requests to verify that they are actually online, before tests begin.

-Is is recommended to use the `dummybot`_ server included in this project for these tests.
+It is recommended to use the `dummybot`_ server included in this project for these tests.

 Documentation